Rules for the 2022 Jaguar United Fall Invitational

 Rules for the 2022 Michigan Jaguar Fall Invitational

 August 19-21, 2022

-tHERE WILL ONLY BE ONLINE REGISTRATION ALL MATERIALS SENT TO email@example.com.
-NO ONSITE REGISTRATION.
-The email must include Gender, age and Team ID number in Subject.
-Teams are required to have one copy of their official roster, pass card for each player, medical release forms, liability form, risk management cards for coaches and managers as well as the Safe Sport training certificate and if applicable, guest player rosters and pass card and permission to travel for out-of-state and foreign teams as well as concussion certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.
+REGISRTATION- THERE WILL BE NO REGISTRATION OUT AT THE FIELDS.
+Registration is online only at JaguarsFC.Invitational@gmail.com.
+Teams are required to have a copy of their official roster, pass card for each player, liability form, risk management cards for coaches and managers and if applicable, guest player rosters and pass card and permission to travel for foreign teams and out of state teams as well as certifications for concussion and safe sport training.
+Teams must be able to show proof of medical release forms for each player attending the tournament as well as concussion certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.

-RISK MANAGEMENT: The Michigan Jaguars FC and Dearborn Jaguar Invitational to the Michigan State Youth Soccer Association Risk Management policies: These can be found at the MSYSA website https://www.michiganyouthsoccer.org/Assets/Michigan+Youth+Soccer1+Digital+Assets/USYS+Risk+Management+Workshop.pdf
+RISK MANAGEMENT: The Michigan Jaguars FC and Jaguar United Fall Invitational adhere to the Michigan State Youth Soccer Association Risk Management policies: These can be found at the MSYSA website https://www.michiganyouthsoccer.org/Assets/Michigan+Youth+Soccer1+Digital+Assets/USYS+Risk+Management+Workshop.pdf

 It is required that non-MYSA teams show proof of medical insurance to the tournament when requested.